The Urheimat of the Nostratic Languages

 “It is always unpleasant to criticize the work of a scientist who has spent years of intensive work on its implementation, and it is doubly unpleasant when he is no longer there to protect himself.
 The enormous diligence and enthusiasm of V. M. Illich-Svitych evoke the deepest respect for him.
 It is a tragedy that they were spent on proving the truth of the situation, which probably cannot be true” [Quoted after SHCHERBAK A.M.
 1984: 30]

 V.M.
-Illich-Svitych was an unforgettable person and boldly took up work for which few would have repressed.
+Illich-Svitych was an outstanding personality and boldly took up a job that few would have dared.
 For this, he had both knowledge and character:

 V.M.
 Illich-Svitych possessed an outstanding talent of a researcher, the abilities of a polyglot, an extraordinary working capacity, and the ability to soberly evaluate the results of his work.
 I can say with confidence that he took up the solution of the most difficult task of modern linguistics not from frivolity.
 It was organically alien to its nature.
 Illich-Svitych knew what awaited him, but he "was not afraid of deep water."
 Illich-Svitych began to seek an answer to the Nostratic hypothesis lonely.
 Only later was he joined by several capable students.
 [BERNSTEYN.B.
 1986: 39).